231st Infantry Regiment "Avellino": Interwar years

-After World War I the Royal Italian Army disbanded the brigades and the regiments formed during the war, with the exception of brigades, whose regiments had both been awarded a Gold Medal of Military Valour.
+After World War I the Royal Italian Army disbanded the brigades and the regiments formed during the war, with the exception of brigades, whose regiments had both been awarded a Gold Medal of Military Valor.
 As the regiments of the Avellino had no regimental depots of their own, the brigade moved in 1920 to the newly conquered region of South Tyrol, with the 231st taking over the barracks of the Austro-Hungarian Army in Meran and the 232nd taking over the barracks in Bolzano.

 On 15 October 1926 the brigade was renamed XI Infantry Brigade and its two regiments were renamed 231st Infantry Regiment "Avellino", respectively 232nd Infantry Regiment "Avellino".
 On the same date the brigade received the 18th Infantry Regiment "Acqui" in Trento from the disbanded Brigade "Acqui".
 On 31 October of the same year the 231st and the 232nd regiments received both a battalion from the disbanded 80th Infantry Regiment "Roma".
 The XI Infantry Brigade was the infantry component of the 11th Territorial Division of Bolzano.

 In 1934 the division changed its name to 11th Infantry Division "Brennero".
+A name change that also extended to the division's infantry brigade.
 In 1935 the 18th Infantry Regiment "Acqui" moved from Trento to Brixen in South Tyrol.
 In preparation for the activation of the 33rd Infantry Division "Acqui" in Meran the 18th Infantry Regiment "Acqui" in Brixen and the 231st Infantry Regiment "Avellino" in Meran switched names and personnel on 15 December 1938.
-In August 1939 the XI Infantry Brigade was dissolved and the two infantry regiments "Avellino" were renamed "Brennero" and came under direct command of the division.
+In August 1939 the XI Infantry Brigade "Brennero" was disbanded and the two infantry regiments "Avellino" were renamed "Brennero" and came under direct command of the division.